Sina-Eshrati/Higher-Lower-Game/README.md

 # Higher-Lower-Game
-A console type higher lower game for celebrities followers in instagram
+A console type higher lower game for celebrities followers in Instagram